Acheng0211/SDM274_AI_and_ML/HA-02_Linear_Regression/Linear_Regression.md

 [back to the top](#linear-regression)

 ###  <big>Summary</big>
-- Data fits: linear regressio model may not be the best selected model, sometimes underfit or overfit.
+- Data fits: linear regression model may not be the best selected model, sometimes underfit or overfit.
 - One method of assessing fit: test **generalization** = model's ability to predict the held out data
 - **Optimization** is essential: stochastic and batch iterative approaches; analystic when available